1. Introduction to .Net NotifyIcon Control

 TrayIcon.Visible = true;

-In the above code first we are checking the variable to make sure we can close form.
-When the variable is set false (Form load already set it to false) the first thing we did was canceling the close action.
-Setting cancel property of the passed in FormClosingEventArgs to true does this.
+In the above code first, we are checking the variable to make sure we can close a form.
+When the variable is set false (Form load already set it to false) the first thing we did was cancelling the close action.
+Setting cancel property of the passed in "FormClosingEventArgs" to true does this.
 After requesting to cancel the close operation, we displayed TrayIcon by setting the Visible property to true.
 And before this, we are hiding the form, as it has to be run in the background using the call to the Hide() method.

 8. Source Code: Displaying Balloon Tooltip